LuiseBrandenburger/funding-manager/README.md

 ## Tech
 This Project was built on the PERN Stack.
 I used React/Redux, Node.js/Express and PostgreSQL.
-Other Libraries I used were:
+Other Libraries I used:
 - Bycrypt
 - chart.js
 - cookie session
 - moment
-- mui/x-data-grid for tables
+- mui/x-data-grid

 ## Motivation
-I created this project to practice my React and Redux skills, as well as SQL and getting more familiar with Dataflow.
-Particularly challenging for me was figuring out data flow and calculations with decimal numbers in JS.
+I created this project to practice my React and Redux skills, as well as SQL and getting more familiar with the data flow.

 ## TODOS
 - change user profile